Pecos SoftWareWorks

 The Need to Reinstall Vista

 I had the unpleasant experience recently of finding several Trojan Horses on my computer.
 This was very disconcerting to me.
 I take pride in my careful use of the Internet.
 The first Trojan was the result of a very well known and respected game demo.
 I don't game much anymore but this was a new demo of a game that I had played years ago.
-I do not know if this is a Trojan that was downloaded from a legitimate Website, hacked by someone else or misidentified by Avast!
+I do not know if this is a Trojan that was downloaded from a legitimate Website, hacked by someone else or misidentified by avast!

 The second Trojan is still a mystery although I do have my suspicions.
-It was only found after a thorough scan using Avast! anti-virus.
+It was only found after a thorough scan using avast! anti-virus.
 The Trojan was found in a MEMORY.DMP file and you only get that file after a BSOD.
 After removing the MEMORY.DMP file, it and the Trojan returned after another BSOD.
 I know what causes the intermittent BSODs, and it is not the Trojan Horse.
 The Intel 537EP chipset in my modem is not 100% vista compatible and I will very infrequently get BSODs during shutdown.

 I believe that I may have found the source of the second Trojan, a freebie music download site.
 The Trojan was not reported after discontinuing all downloads from the music download site.
 Since the Trojan is only discovered in a thorough scan and only in the MEMORY.DMP file, I am not convinced that this is a known Trojan.
 Just to be safe, I decided to reload Vista and I won't be reinstalling the download manager from the free music Website.